 The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial instruments, and in instances where a Trust treats unitholder funds as a liability, net assets attributable to unitholders.
+All balances are expected to be recovered or settled within twelve months, except for financial assets and liabilities at fair value through profit or loss, and in instances where a Trust treats unitholder funds as a liability, net assets attributable to unitholders.
 The amounts expected to be recovered or settled beyond twelve months after the end of each reporting period cannot be reliably determined.